MichelLosier/customer-service-typescript/README.md

 ## Use

 The client app development server will run on `localhost:3000`.
-Builds

 The server is available on `localhost:6001`.